Jack000/SVGnest/readme.md

 ![letter nesting](http://svgnest.com/github/letters.png)

-We wish to use as few containers as possible to hold all the shapes, or simply reduce the material usage in a single container:
+We wish to use as few containers as possible to hold all the shapes, or simply reduce the material usage in a single container.

 You may also know this as the bin packing problem and stock cutting problem.